chaichontat-thesis/notes/src/posts/Flow/@bashiriFlowbasedLatent2021.md

 - **Stimulus-conditioned variability:**: The second-order variability is captured using a factor analysis model, which is a covariance matrix with rank equal to the number of latent variables $\bz$.
   The self-variance $Ψ_i$ is distinct for each neuron.
-- **Stimulus-driven activity**: The means of the Gaussian transformed spikes $\E[\br\mid\bx] = \bf_θ(\bx)$ are modeled based on their previous paper [@lurzGeneralizationDatadriven2021].
+- **Stimulus-driven activity**: The means of the Gaussian transformed spikes $\E[\br\mid\bx] = \bf_θ(\bx)$ are modeled based on their previous paper [@lurzGeneralizationDatadriven2020].

 ### Rationale

-Factor analysis assumes Gaussianity.
-However, spike rates are strictly positive and are distributed like a zero-inflated overdispersed Poisson distribution.
+Factor analysis assumes Gaussianity whereas spike rates are strictly positive and are distributed like a zero-inflated overdispersed Poisson distribution.

-For each stimulus, perform factor analysis and share the covariance matrix across all stimuli.
+Fixed transformations may be too limiting and cannot capture neuron-specific transformations.

+### Related Papers

+[@keeleyIdentifyingSignal2020]

+### Data

+6,000 images from ImageNet were shown in each scan.

+- 1,000 images consist of 100 unique images each repeated 10 times to allow for an estimate of the neural response variability.
+We used the repeated images for testing.
+- 4,500 training and 500 validation images.

+~1,000 neurons from LM and V1 recovered.

 ## Performance